PSY6983-2021/picard_project/README.md

 * python scripts for:
    - [ ] Prepping the dataset for the analysis
    - [ ] Machine learning pipeline
+* jupyter notebook for:
    - [ ] Visualizing the results
 * Static and interactive visualizations of the results
 * MarkDown README.md documenting all important information about the project
+* Github repository containing the scripts, graphs, report and relevant information

 # Results

 Coming soon... :crossed_fingers:

+# References